Anusha726/Portfolio/README.md

 **Goal:** To analyze various factors affecting sales, profit, and customer behavior in the e-commerce dataset.

-**Description:** This project focused on analyzing a dataset of e-commerce transactions, including data on product categories, sales, discounts, shipping costs, and customer demographics.
-The project involved loading and cleaning the data, performing exploratory data analysis (EDA), analyzing correlations between various features such as discounts, sales, and profit, and implementing hypothesis testing.
-The analysis also examined the impact of factors like Order Priority and Shipping Cost on profitability.
+**Description:**  This project analyzes a dataset of e-commerce transactions to uncover insights into sales performance, profitability, and customer behavior.
+The dataset includes features like product categories, discounts, shipping costs, and order priorities.
+The project involved data cleaning, exploratory data analysis (EDA), correlation studies, and hypothesis testing.

 **Skills**: Data cleaning, exploratory data analysis (EDA), correlation analysis, hypothesis testing, data visualization.